mimiyin/Choreographic-Interventions/README.md

 ##### Week 2 Assignment
 - Play with Kinect v2 by drawing with at least 3 different joints using the *Skeleton3d_joint_by_joint* example.
    - Try decoding the example using [the process we practiced in class](https://github.com/mimiyin/Choreographic-Interventions/wiki/Decoding-Code).
-Get as far as you can, we will go over it together in class next week.
+   - Get as far as you can, we'll go over it together in class next week!
    - Try changing how the trail is being drawn.
 Post your sketch to our Week 2 / Assignments folder on Google Drive.
 - Work individually.
 Everybody should create their own modified sketch.
 But by all means get together to help each other!